A2Zadeh/CE-CLM/README.md

-# The CE-CLM code is now a part of OpenFace 2.0.
-Please visit [OpenFace Github](https://github.com/TadasBaltrusaitis/OpenFace/) to download the newest OpenFace.
-This repository will no longer be maintained.
+# The CE-CLM algorithm is now a core part of OpenFace 2.0.
+Please visit [OpenFace Github](https://github.com/TadasBaltrusaitis/OpenFace/).
+CE-CLM will only be maintained as part of OpenFace 2.0 and is not maintained here.

 # Using CE-CLM
 The code for CE-CLM published in CVPR 2017.
 If you use this software for academic purposes please cite the following: